 - The electrical charge goes through high-voltage transmission lines that stretch across the country.

 - It reaches a substation, where the voltage is lowered so it can be sent on smaller power lines.

 - It travels through distribution lines to your neighborhood.
 Smaller transformers reduce the voltage again to make the power safe to use in our homes.
 These smaller transformers may be mounted on the poles, or sitting on the ground (they’re the big green boxes, called pad mount transformers).

 - The electricity goes to the service panel in your basement or garage, where breakers or fuses protect the wires inside your house from being overloaded.
-(Never touch a service panel!
+(Safety tip: Never touch a service panel!
 It is only to be operated by your parents or a professional.)

 - The electricity travels through wires inside the walls to the outlets and switches all over your house.